woodard/libabigail/doc/manuals/abipkgdiff.rst

   * ``--no-abignore``

-    Do not search the *package2* for the presence of suppression files.
+    Do not search the package for the presence of suppression files.

   * ``--no-parallel``